rrpg/map-generator/README.md

 ./map -f %s
 ```

+## Result

+You can find some generation examples in the examples folder.

 ## What's next?

 - I'll add another option to return the map details to be usable by another